furudean/website/src/routes/projects/type-kana.svelte.md

 and [Real Kana](https://realkana.com/).
 While they both have their strengths, neither was perfect.

-Type Kana aims to be the best way to study
-<abbr title="Collective name for hiragana and katakana">kana</abbr>, by
-combining the best features from its predecessors, along with some fresh ideas.
+Type Kana aims to be the best way to study kana, by combining the best features from its predecessors, along with some fresh ideas.
 The end goal is to create a study experience that both functional and pretty, and built on the newest standards in web technology.